reneruhr/kipod/README.md

 * Quasicrystals as cut and project sets from lattices in 4D and 2D internal/external projections.

 #### Architecture
 Kipod is written in C++17.
-Rendering happens with OpenGL via GLEW.
+Rendering happens with OpenGL.
 The UI is handled by GLFW and Dear ImGUI.

 ## Instructions for building from Source for Linux, Mac, Windows:

 Building uses cmake and git to receive the source.
+Dependencies (GLM, GLFW and GLEW) are installed via a package manager (Unix) or can be cloned as submodules.

 ### Ubuntu